top

 Section 22006 of the Inflation Reduction Act (IRA) provided $3.1 billion for USDA to provide relief to distressed borrowers with certain Farm Service Agency (FSA) loans and to expedite assistance for those whose agricultural operations are at financial risk.

-Depending upon your circumstances, the IRA payment reported on your new 1099-C may be excluded from your income based on individual analysis filed with your tax return.
+Depending upon your circumstances, the IRA payment reported on your 1099-C may be excluded from your income based on individual analysis filed with your tax return.

 USDA cannot and does not provide tax advice but wants you to be aware of options that may help manage your tax liability.
 Please consult a tax professional with all tax-related questions regarding the FSA IRA assistance you received in 2023.